 Running like this can really leave your body feeling fatigued and tight and injury-prone, which I was.
 At this time I started practicing yoga in-between the long runs.
 Yoh, was I TIGHT!
 My muscles had shortened and I could only dream of touching my toes.
 Regular yoga practice really helped me strengthen up the muscles I wasn’t using and forced me to get the much-needed stretching in (I was very bad at stretching after a run), plus it helped improve my breathing.

 Fast forward a couple years and now I’m doing triathlon training: swimming, cycling and running – and still some yoga in the mix!
 I also have a coach now, who has designed a programme specifically for the type of cross-training I’m doing.
 Steve Atwell is a certified IRONMAN coach and level-2 triathlon coach.
 Here, he gives us some insight into the benefits and importance of cross-training.

 “Cross-training allows for the use of different muscles, muscles that are perhaps not challenged in your chosen sport,” explains Attwell.
 “It also gives the hard-working muscles a chance to recover.
 For example, if you are running a lot, and you swim on your off days, the swim gives your legs a break while challenging the upper body more.
 It still gives your cardio a good work out, so you never feel like you are not getting a good work out.”

 Attwell also suggests swimming with a pool buoy to completely alleviate the urge to kick.

 Why runners should do strength training

 “Strength work is also a key session,” explains Steve.
-Not a gym person? or can’t afford a gym contract on top of the money you’ve put into your running gear?
-Atwell recommends hill training.
+Not a gym person?
+Or can’t afford a gym contract on top of the money you’ve put into your running gear?
+Attwell recommends hill training.